Greenfield, Ohio: History

-As of today, much of Greenfield's rich history has gone; many storefronts are vacant where prominent businesses once stood.
-However, the Travellers' Rest remains, along with other buildings such as the post office and the school.
+Edward Lee McClain High School opened on September 23, 1915.
+People who wished to attend paid a fee of 15 cents for admission.
+It was the first school in Ohio to have an indoor swimming pool, which is still there today, with minor construction revisions.

 In 1988, the 29.5-mile railroad line connecting the city to the national rail network was scheduled to be decommissioned, but Greenfield bought it for $2.4 million and kept it operational in order to retain a transportation outlet for the local manufacturing industry.
 This also made the city the smallest in the U.S. to own its own rail line.

 Historic sites

 Much of Greenfield's early history concentrates on the Travellers' Rest Inn at the eastern end of Jefferson Street.
 Constructed in 1812, it was the village's first stone building.
 It also served as its first post office, and was the space for its first doctor's office.
 Now operated as a museum, the inn is listed on the National Register of Historic Places.
 The Samuel Smith House and Tannery is also listed on the National Register.